daychongyang/nvim/README.md

 ## Objectives

 - Install iTerm2 (Terminal emulator as alternative to Apple's Terminal app).
+- Install ZSH (Zsh is a shell designed for interactive use).
+- Install Oh-My-Zsh (Unleash your terminal like never before).
 - Install Neovim (hyperextensible Vim-based text editor).

 ## Install iTerm2